alex-page/add-new-issue-project/README.md

 secrets = ["GH_PAT"]
 ```

 With certain organisations there may be SAML enforcement.
-This means you will need to `Enable SSO` on the Personal Access Token.
+This means you will need to `Enable SSO` when you create the personal access token.
 ```
 GraphqlError: Resource protected by organization SAML enforcement.
 You must grant your personal token access to this organization
 ```